OSGConnect/tutorial-matlab-HelloWorld/README.md

 and [ineligible programs](http://www.mathworks.com/products/ineligible_programs/).

 All applications created with MATLAB Compiler use [MATLAB Compiler Runtime™ (MCR)](http://www.mathworks.com/products/compiler/mcr/), which enables royalty-free deployment and use.
-We assume you have access to a machine that has MATLAB compiler because the compiler is not available on OSG Connect.
+We assume you have access to a server that has MATLAB compiler because the compiler is not available on OSG Connect.
 MATLAB Runtime is available on OSG Connect.

-Although the compiled binaries are portable, they need to have a compatible execution environment in terms of the operating system and matlab version.
-We recommend the compilation of the program with matlab versions 2014a, 2014b, 2015a, or 2015b and on machines with Scientific Linux version 5, 6 or 7 so that the compiled binaries are portable on OSG machines.
+Although the compiled binaries are portable, they need to have a compatible, OS-specific matlab runtime to interpret the binary.
+We recommend the compilation of your matlab program against matlab versions that match the OSG modules (or [containers](https://support.opensciencegrid.org/support/solutions/articles/12000073449-available-containers-list), with the compilation executed on a server with
+Scientific Linux version 7 so that the compiled binaries are portable on OSG machines.

-In this tutorial, we learn the basics of compiling MATLAB programs on a licensed linux machine and running the compiled binaries using MCR on the OSG machines.
+In this tutorial, we learn the basics of compiling MATLAB programs on a licensed linux machine and running the compiled binaries using a matlab compiled runtime (MCR) in the OSG modules or containers.

 ### MATLAB script: `hello_world.m`